Skip to main content

 19-60

-The purpose of this study is to is to examine the effects of 12 weeks of high intensity interval training on the cognitive health of perimenopausal woman.
+The purpose of this study is to is to examine the effects of 12 weeks of high-intensity interval training on the cognitive health of perimenopausal women.

 Status